From a forgotten house in the suburbs of Paris, lost to years of neglect, to a contemporary family home threefold in size.

 Photography by Tom Ross

 The headline says it all.
 We don’t feature children’s rooms very much on the blog.
 I guess it’s because neither Kim nor I have any of our own.
 I’d like to say that if I did I’d love a room like this for them but truth be told I would have loved a room like this for me growing up.
 You see I’ve got a thing for slides.
-L’habitació d’en Guillem by Bracelona-based interior designer Marta Castellano.
-(You can see more of her work here.)
+L’habitació d’en Guillem by Barcelona-based interior designer Marta Castellano.
+Photos: Davide Pellegrini (You can see more of her work here.)